Introducing Widows of India Status & Empowerment, or “WISE.” This proof-of-concept project – now in its third year – has multiple goals:

 - Enlist Partners: We enlisted the help of Adam Arpaci, of Adam’s Fine Tailoring in Burlingame, a long-time friend, who graciously agreed to record five lessons.

 - Create Educational Resources: Educational videos were recorded in 2014.
 In the studios of Elfenworks Productions, LLC, we created a theme and a logo for the project.
 Our editor, Janice Rivera, added the introductions and transitions, finalized the videos, and posted them online.
-The lessons are now ready for use in India, as part of a sewing curriculum, and the first class has graduated, as of December 2015:
+The lessons are now ready for use in India, as part of a sewing curriculum.
+They were used for the first group of students, who graduated in December, 2015.

 - Local Capacity Building – Step 1: The Grounds: Our partner in India – YWAM Trichy – where the sewing classes will be taught, and hiring the teacher who will lead the classes.
 As of November 8, 2014 they had hired a lead engineer and started to clear the land and dig the ground for the foundation.
 Hard rains had stalled their efforts for a while, but they got back on track.
 Eventually, they succeeded in completing the project, despite the setback.
 They successfully built a building,